Richard Pace (planter): The London Company's Account

 It may be significant that George Sandys was located near Richard Pace, and may have been one of the first to whom Pace passed on the warning.
-A map of settlements and plantations along the James shows the Treasurer's land near Paces Paines.
+A map of settlements and plantations along the James shows the Treasurer's land near Pace's Paines.

-Later Accounts
+Later accounts

-In his General Historie of Virginia Capt.
-John Smith (who was not in Virginia at the time of the massacre) gave a long and detailed account of the events, including not only the story of the Indian who warned Richard Pace, but also accounts of warnings given in other places.
-However, his account of the warning given to Richard Pace adds nothing to the version published by Waterhouse.
+In his General Historie of Virginia Captain John Smith (who was not in Virginia at the time of the massacre) gave a long and detailed account of the events, including not only the story of the Indian who warned Richard Pace, but also accounts of warnings given in other places.
+However, his account of the warning given to Pace adds nothing to the version published by Waterhouse.